sjkelly/Magpie/README.md

 ##How to use!

 You can use Magpie in your designs by including the "magpie.scad" file.
 This will allow you to get started with all the tools in Magpie.
 For a while we recommend keeping the Magpie source with your projects, as the interfaces may change.
+Documentation on the provided modules can be found in "MODULES.md".

 ##Contributing!